 We may also anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes.
 We can use anonymised information indefinitely without further notice to you.

-You have certain rights in certain circumstances under data protection law.
-These are set out in full in Part 3 of Schedule 1.
+Your legal rights in relation to your personal data are set out in Part 3 of Schedule 1.
 If you wish to exercise any of your rights, please contact our DPM.

 You will not have to pay a fee to exercise any of your rights.
 However, if your request is clearly unfounded, repetitive or excessive, we may charge a reasonable fee for this information or refuse to comply with your request.

-We may request specific information from you to help us confirm your identity when you contact us and ensure.
+We may ask you to provide further information to help us confirm your identity.
 This is a security measure to ensure that personal data is not disclosed to any person who does not have the right to receive it.

 |contact data||postal address, email address and telephone number|

 |marketing and communication data||your preferences in receiving marketing from us and our group members and your communication preferences|

 |profile data||your interests, preferences, feedback and details of any downloads|

 |technical data||internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website|

 The lawful basis upon which we may rely on to process your personal data are: